connexta/MERLIN_Message_Transformer/README.md

 ```shell
 java -jar target/SWEXmlParser-1.0-SNAPSHOT-shaded.jar  src/test/resources/trailcam.xml
 ```
-Because there is no logging backend configured in the library, some of the debug messages are output to the console when you run this way - the output looks like:
+Because there is no logging backend configured in the library, some debug messages are output to the console when you run this way - the output looks like:
 ```shell
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".